West Lakes Shore, South Australia

 West Lakes Shore is a western suburb of Adelaide, South Australia.
 It lies within the City of Charles Sturt council area.
-Developed in the 1970s as a public-private joint venture, it's noted for its manmade tidal lake.
+Developed in the 1970s as a public private partnership, it's noted for its manmade tidal lake.

 History

 Developed as part of the wider West Lakes Scheme, West Lakes Shore was constructed on reclaimed swampy marshland.
-In 1969 an Indenture was signed by the South Australian Government and Australian property developer Delfin (now Lendlease Communities) for the joint development of this area which measures 4.83 km long and 1.6 km wide.
+In 1969 an Indenture was signed by the Government of South Australia and property developer Delfin for the joint development of this area which measures 4.83 km long and 1.6 km wide.

 Since that time, West Lakes Shore has become a community of 8,800 people with sporting, shopping, educational and recreational facilities in a fully planned development.

 West Lakes Shore Post Office opened on 21 May 1997 replacing the nearby Semaphore Park office.

 Tidal lake

 A prominent feature of West Lakes Shore is the large freshwater lake.
 West Lakes Shore has frontage onto the lake between Tennyson in the south and Semaphore Park in the north.

 The lake began filling in November 1974, in time for the opening of the nearby regional shopping centre (now Westfield West Lakes).

 Due to polluted stormwater runoff into the lake, it's recommended to avoid prolonged contact with the water (e.g. swimming) for 2–3 days after rain.